Hopefully these revisions will be done soon...

 "Who would've thought... is that man in league with the Swamp Witch?"

 Nanael yawned, faking exhaustion from her fight many hours prior.
-"More like another of her stupid monkey servants."
+"Probably just one of her servants, Hachi..."

 Hachiel looked at her friend incredulously.
 "Nanael, do you not understand how serious this is?
 If that man is with the Swamp Witch, then it is highly likely that those elves are too!
 And now he's protected by those two... how are we supposed to question him now?"